 Training is paid and will take place on campus, offering a hands-on learning experience in a supportive environment, ensuring you are well-prepared to lead and teach with confidence.

-Explore and Destination Clic teachers are expected to work throughout the program period, with the exception of weekends and July 1st, in observance of Canada Day.
+Explore and Destination Clic teachers are expected to work throughout the program period, with the exception of weekends and July 1, 2026, in observance of Canada Day, and August 3, 2026, in observance of the Civic Holiday.

 Summer Sessions